rafael-biz/sweepstakes/README.md

-# sweepstake
+# Sweepstakes

-This sweepstake app intends to be an example of how to implement a Clean Architecture.
+This sweepstakes app intends to be an example of how to implement a Clean Architecture.